FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/03 Design/design.md

 ## How to develop the learning content

-<a href="https://www.csun.edu/sites/default/files/Holle-Lesson-Planning.pdf" class="btn btn-primary btn-lg btn-block">Use the Hunter Model</a>
+<a href="https://www.csun.edu/sites/default/files/Holle-Lesson-Planning.pdf" class="btn btn-primary btn-lg btn-block">Read more about the Hunter Model</a>

 <div class="grid cards" markdown>